 Gonorrhea is spread through sexual contact, including vaginal, anal and oral sex.
 Ejaculation does not have to occur for gonorrhea to be transmitted or acquired.
-Gonorrhea can also be passed to babies during childbirth if the parent has the infection while pregnant.
+Gonorrhea can also be passed to babies during vaginal delivery childbirth.

 While safer sex practices, such as condom use, can reduce your risk of contracting or passing gonorrhea to a partner, the best way to protect yourself against gonorrhea is to know your status by getting tested and make sure your partners have been recently tested and are STD free.

 If left untreated, gonorrhea can lead to more serious health issues.
-Untreated gonorrhea can lead to pelvic inflammatory disease, which can cause infertility, long term pelvic and abdominal pain, formation of scar tissue in the fallopian tubes and ectopic pregnancy.
-Untreated gonorrhea can also cause inflammation of the prostate, an infection of the testicles, scarring of the urethra, in addition to sterility.
+Untreated gonorrhea in women can lead to pelvic inflammatory disease, which can cause infertility, long term pelvic and abdominal pain, formation of scar tissue in the fallopian tubes and ectopic pregnancy.
+Untreated gonorrhea in men can cause inflammation of the prostate, an infection of the testicles, scarring of the urethra and sterility.

 There is a cure for gonorrhea, but it can only be cured with medications prescribed by a doctor or testing center.
-Available antibiotics will cure gonorrhea 95-99% of the time; however, strains of gonorrhea are becoming increasingly resistant to antibiotics.
-When undergoing treatment, it’s important to avoid any sexual interaction, and advise any current or former partners to get tested and treated, if necessary.
-After completing treatment, you should get tested again to make sure you’re cured and weren’t reinfected.
+Antibiotics will cure gonorrhea 95-99% of the time.
+However, strains of gonorrhea are becoming increasingly resistant to antibiotics.
+When undergoing treatment, it’s important to take the antibiotic as directed, avoid any sexual interaction, and advise any current or former partners to get tested and treated if needed.
+After completing treatment, you should get tested again to make sure you’re cured and not reinfected.

 How do I know if I have gonorrhea symptoms?